maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

 ![USB to IDE](images/USB-to-IDE.jpg)

-This enabled me to copy the RCX firmware files from the LEGO CDs and store a copy [here](firmware).
+This enabled me to copy the RCX firmware files from the LEGO RIS CDs and store a copy [here](firmware).
 Copies can also be found on the [pbricks](https://pbrick.info/rcx-firmware/index.html) site.